USS Spiegel Grove: Post-commission career

 Spiegel Grove was decommissioned 2 October 1989 and her name struck from the Navy list on 13 December 1989.
 The vessel was transferred to the United States Maritime Administration in the James River "mothball" fleet.

 In 1998, title passed to the state of Florida, with the plan of sinking the hull to make an artificial reef off Key Largo.
 To achieve this, the EPA had to increase the acceptable amount of PCB (a toxic chemical substance) remaining in future wrecks from 2 ppm to 50 ppm.
-On 13 June 2001, Spiegel Grove was transferred to the State of Florida Fish & Wildlife Conservation Commission, Largo, Fla., by the Maritime Administration, so that the ship could be sunk as an artificial reefing and to become a tourist attraction for divers.
+On 13 June 2001, Spiegel Grove was transferred to the State of Florida Fish & Wildlife Conservation Commission, Key Largo, Fla., by the Maritime Administration, so that the ship could be sunk as an artificial reef and tourist attraction for divers.

 Sinking for reef

 Red tape and financial problems delayed the sinking of USS Spiegel Grove for several years, but the ship was finally moved from Virginia to Florida in May 2002.
 The total preparation and reefing cost was $1 million.
 The ship sank prematurely on 17 May 2002.
 During the planned sinking, volunteer work crews dropped her 12-ton anchors and flooded her ballast tanks with water.
 But the ex-Spiegel Grove settled too soon and suddenly started rolling to her starboard side, forcing workers to abandon ship – and their equipment.
 She sank several hours ahead of schedule, ending up upside-down on the sea bottom and leaving her bow protruding slightly out of the ocean and her stern resting on the ocean floor.

-On 10–11 June 2002, at an additional cost of 250,000 dollars, the ship was rolled onto her starboard side by Resolve Marine Group which pumped air into the port side hull tanks to displace at least 2,000 tons of water, used air bags with 350-400 tons of buoyancy, and two tugboats.
+On 10–11 June 2002, at an additional cost of $250,000, the ship was rolled onto her starboard side by Resolve Marine Group, which pumped air into the port side hull tanks to displace at least 2,000 tons of water.
+Air bags with 350-400 tons of buoyancy and the assistance of two tugboats were also necessary.
 On 26 June 2002 the wreck was finally opened to recreational divers.
 In the next week, over a thousand divers visited the site.
-There were 50,000 dives a year done on the ship during just the first two years.
+There were 50,000 dives annually to the ship during just its first two years.

 The ex-Spiegel Grove is located on Dixie Shoal, 6 miles (10 km) off the Florida Keys in the Florida Keys National Marine Sanctuary.
-For a scuba diver, this ship is 510 ft long and 84 ft wide; it is said that one can dive this wreck 100 times and still never see the entire thing.
+For a scuba diver, it is 510 ft long and 84 ft wide; it is said that one can dive this wreck 100 times and still never see it in its entirety.
 Her top deck is about 60 ft below the water's surface.
 The vessel's hull, which is a labyrinth inside, is as much as 135 ft under water, and silt can get kicked up and reduce visibility inside to almost zero, which can cause disorientation.
-The depth of the wreck requires that divers have an advanced diving certification.
+The depth of the wreck requires that divers have an advanced certification.

-In July 2005, Hurricane Dennis shifted the former USS Spiegel Grove onto her keel, right-side-up, which was the position originally intended when she was sunk.
+In July 2005, Hurricane Dennis shifted the Spiegel Grove onto her keel, right-side-up, which was the position originally intended when she was sunk.